pragtical/pragtical.github.io/docs/intro.md

 ## Goals

-We differentiate from our ancestors by striving to make Pragtical an editor that has amplified the set of features, to give you and us a better out of the box experience, while keeping an eye on performance and ease of extensibility.
-Also, we are simplifying the release process by reducing the amount of builds to choose from and trying a release often approach.
+We differentiate ourselves from our predecessors by striving to make Pragtical an editor that enhances the feature set, providing both you and us with a better out-of-the-box experience while maintaining a focus on performance and ease of extensibility.
+Additionally, we have simplified the release process by reducing the number of builds to choose from and adopting a more frequent release approach.

 ### Performance

+Over time, Pragtical has adopted various enhancements for better editor performance, some of them are:

 * **JIT** - Pragtical takes a LuaJIT first approach, meaning that our official builds use LuaJIT instead of PUC Lua for the performance benefits that come